brittandeyoung/terraform-provider-awsteam/docs/resources/eligibility_group.md

 - `id` (String) The UUID of the eligibility.
 - `modified_by` (String) The user to last modify the item
 - `updated_at` (String) The date and time of the last time the item was updated

-<a id="nestedatt--permissions"></a>
-### Nested Schema for `permissions`

-Required:

-- `permission_arn` (String) The ARN of the permission for the eligibility policy.
-This needs to match the ARN of the name provided in name.
-- `permission_name` (String) Name of the permission for the eligibility policy.
-This needs to match the name of the ARN provided in ARN.

 <a id="nestedatt--accounts"></a>
 ### Nested Schema for `accounts`